 Brands that have emails that include animation which has a consistent tone, personality, and voice.

 You can start small and see how your subscribers are going to respond to the different and new styles.

 Don’t Create Files Too Largely

-The golden rule when you are including the image in an email as per to Oracle should be less than 800 kb.
+The golden rule when you include the image in an email as per Oracle should be less than 800 kb.

-Long loading times tend to put off the customers, especially when the customer is more people are using the email on the phones, So keep the GIfs which are functional and small, in order to do this, here are some of the points to follow :
+Long loading times tend to put off the customers, especially when the customer is more people are using the email on their phones, So keep the GIFs which are functional and small, to do this, here are some of the points to follow :

 - Limit your frames and their number